monero-project/monero/docs/LEVIN_PROTOCOL.md

 ### Dummy
-Dummy messages have the `B` and `E` bits set, the `Q` and `S` bits unset, and the `Expect Reponse` field zeroed.
+Dummy messages have the `B` and `E` bits set, the `Q` and `S` bits unset, and the `Expect Response` field zeroed.
 When a message of this type is received, the contents can be safely ignored.